Home > Publications > Archive. Indigenous Libraries

 Against this backdrop, the text proposes a reconfiguration of the library as an active agent in the preservation and dissemination of oral knowledge, advocating for the development of oral collections and sound-based information systems specifically designed for Indigenous users.
 It outlines the need for interdisciplinary methodologies integrating anthropology, linguistics, education, and information science, as well as the adaptation of cataloguing, classification, and indexing systems to reflect Indigenous epistemologies.
 The text concludes by presenting practical experiences in the implementation of oral archives within Indigenous communities, demonstrating their potential to support intercultural understanding, reinforce cultural identity, and extend the traditional functions of libraries toward the management of non-written forms of knowledge.

 Civallero, Edgardo (2004).
 Indigenous libraries, utopia and reality: Proposing an Argentine model.
 World Library and Information Congress - 70th IFLA General Conference and Council.
-IFLA, Buenos Aires (Argentina).
+IFLA.
+Buenos Aires, Argentina.
 [Link]

 (+) Abstract

-The text outlines the conceptual foundations and practical development of the "Aboriginal Libraries" project in Argentina, situating it within the broader historical and social context of Indigenous marginalization, cultural resilience, and ongoing struggles for identity preservation.
+This conference outlines the conceptual foundations and practical development of the "Aboriginal Libraries" project in Argentina, situating it within the broader historical and social context of Indigenous marginalization, cultural resilience, and ongoing struggles for identity preservation.
 It emphasizes the persistence of Indigenous communities despite centuries of colonization, dispossession, and exclusion, highlighting the central role of oral transmission, cultural memory, and linguistic diversity in maintaining their distinct worldviews.
 Within this framework, the project is introduced as a response to the need for institutions capable of supporting these communities in preserving and revitalizing their knowledge systems while navigating contemporary socio-cultural pressures.

 The text positions the initiative within the field of progressive librarianship, advocating for a redefinition of library services grounded in principles of free access to information, respect for cultural specificity, and active social engagement.
 Drawing on an interdisciplinary approach that integrates anthropology, sociology, linguistics, education, and law, and employing action research methodologies such as thick description and life histories, it proposes the collaborative design and implementation of library models tailored to Indigenous users.
 These models are conceived as flexible and community-driven information systems, developed through continuous evaluation and adaptation, and oriented toward supporting oral culture, bilingual education, intercultural exchange, and the active participation of marginalized groups such as women and elders.